yap8/chat/README.md

 # Messenger

-Fullstack messenger application built with React & PHP
+Fullstack messenger application built with React & PHP.
+Currently migrating to Python

 ## Table of contents